 Examples

-# Basic usage with all metrics
+# Basic usage with binary exposure

-check_balance(nhefs_weights, c(age, wt71), qsmk, .wts = c(w_ate, w_att))
+check_balance(nhefs_weights, c(age, wt71), qsmk, .weights = c(w_ate, w_att))

 #> # A tibble: 21 × 5